Bullhead City Fire Department

 The CERT course will benefit any citizen who takes it.
 This individual will be better prepared to respond to and cope with the aftermath of a disaster.
 Additionally, if a community wants to supplement its response capability after a disaster, civilians can be recruited and trained as neighborhood, business, and government teams that, in essence, will be auxiliary responders.
 These groups can provide immediate assistance to victims in their area, organize spontaneous volunteers who have not had the training, and collect disaster intelligence that will assist professional responders with prioritization and allocation of resources following a disaster.
 Since 1993 when this training was made available nationally by FEMA, communities in 28 States and Puerto Rico have conducted CERT training.

-Bullhead City CERT
+Bullhead City CERT:

 The Bullhead City Fire Department has an active CERT team that volunteers for many different functions.
 The CERT team will assist whenever Mohave County activates the team for a natural disaster or other type emergency.
-The team also serves in many different capacities for the fire department such as providing rehab for firefighters during a structure fire, participating in fire prevention activities such as the annual fire prevention fair, the installation of smoke alarms and Knox boxes in residences, provides first aid coverage during soccer and softball tournaments in the city, participates in National Night Out, and other various activities.
+The team also serves in many different capacities for the fire department such as providing rehab for firefighters during a structure fire, participating in fire prevention activities; such as the annual fire prevention fair, the installation of smoke alarms and Knox boxes in residences, provides first aid coverage during soccer and softball tournaments in the city, participates in National Night Out, and other various activities.
 There is no minimum commitment required other than to attend at least 50% of our monthly meetings during each year.
 Please consider the CERT team if you are interested in volunteering in your community.

-Bullhead City C.E.R.T.
-Meetings
+Bullhead City CERT: